Fikerte-T/capstone2-countries-facts/README.md

 - Using the best practices for code versioning by following Gitflow;
 - Being able to organize a group work on a Kanban board (Github Projects);
 - Performing code reviews for team members;
-- Solve git conflicts.
+- Solving git conflicts.
 - etc.

 ### More about the project

-We chose to build our project around [a countries API](https://documenter.getpostman.com/view/1134062/T1LJjU52#intro)...
+We chose to build our project around [a countries API](https://documenter.getpostman.com/view/1134062/T1LJjU52#intro).
 It's a single page app called **CountriesFacts** as it allows users to comment facts about countries.

 As a user: